omnomchomsky/leadsheetml/README.md

 `--format markdown` also works.

 ##### Transposing
 To transpore a song simply add the argument `--transpose` followed by the number of steps shift the song by.
-To transpose down, pass `transpose_down`.
+To transpose down, pass `--transpose_down`.

 ### Philosophy
 LeadSheetML is designed to be extensible and hackable you can build renderers, analyzers, transposers,